Kate Tsui: Early life

-Kate was born and raised in Hong Kong.
+Tsui was born and raised in Hong Kong.

-Prior to winning her beauty queen title, Kate had originally aspired to become a professional dancer.
-She had begun practicing ballet since the age of 4 but was forced to quit when she was 11 due to an injury on her right ankle.
-At the age of 14, she had begun to practice Jazz dancing, Salsa, and Argentina Tango.
+Before winning her beauty pageant title, she aspired to become a professional dancer.
+She began studying ballet at the age of four, but was forced to stop at the age of eleven after sustaining an ankle injury.
+At fourteen, she took up Jazz dance, salsa, and Argentine tango.

-She graduated from the University of California, Davis, majoring in language.
-After completing her degree in the United States, she returned to Hong Kong and worked as a translator and project coordinator at an engineering firm.
+Tsui graduated from the University of California, Davis with a degree in psychology.
+After completing her studies in the United States, she returned to Hong Kong and worked as a translator and project coordinator at an engineering firm.

-In 2004, she entered the Miss Hong Kong beauty pageant and was crowned the winner along with the titles of Miss Photogenic, Miss International Goodwill, and the Slimming Beauty Award.
-After the pageant, she signed with TVB and began her career as an actress.
+In 2004, she entered the Miss Hong Kong pageant and won, also receiving the titles of Miss Photogenic, Miss International Goodwill, and the Slimming Beauty Award.
+Following the competition, she signed with TVB and began her acting career.

 TV career

-Following guest roles in The Zone and When Rules Turn Loose in 2005, Kate made her official TV debut in the TVB series, La Femme Desperado in 2006.
-Professional Taiwanese film critic, Mai Ruoyu, while critiquing Kate's film performance, had said that Tsui had demonstrated strong charisma and had effectively held her own in La Femme Desperado, even while starring alongside veteran actresses, Sheren Tang and Melissa Ng.
-Her role as Ida in the series was also nominated in the Best Supporting Actress category, as well as the Favourite Female Character category, in the TVB Anniversary Awards 2006.
+After guest appearances in The Zone and When Rules Turn Loose in 2005, Tsui made her official TV debut in the TVB drama La Femme Desperado (2006).
+Taiwanese film critic Mai Ruoyu remarked that Tsui displayed strong charisma and held her own in the series alongside veteran actresses Sheren Tang and Melissa Ng.
+Her portrayal of Ida earned nominations for Best Supporting Actress and Favorite Female Character at the 2006 TVB Anniversary Awards.

-In 2007, Kate participated in three TVB drama series, including The Brink of Law, On the First Beat, and Steps.
-The roles cumulatively earned her the Most Improved Female Artist award from the TVB Anniversary Awards 2007.
-Her role in Steps also earned her nominations in the Best Actress category, as well Favourite Female Character category for the same awards show.
+In 2007, Tsui appeared in The Brink of Law, On the First Beat, and Steps.
+These roles earned her the Most Improved Female Artist award at the TVB Anniversary Awards 2007.
+Her performance in Steps also brought her Best Actress and Favourite Female Character nominations.

-In 2008, Kate took on her first role as a villain in Moonlight Resonance, and the role earned her a Top 5 position in the Best Supporting Actress category of the TVB Anniversary Awards 2008.
-On the other hand, her leading role in Speech of Silence, in which she played a deaf character, had earned her a Top 10 position in the Best Actress category of the aforementioned awards show.
+In 2008, she played her first villain role in Moonlight Resonance, placing her in the top five for Best Supporting Actress at the TVB Anniversary Awards.
+Her leading role as a deaf character in Speech of Silence placed her in the top ten for Best Actress that same year.

-While Kate's TV career quieted down from 2009 to 2010 due to her focus on her film career, 2011 was a fruitful year for her; with six of her TV dramas airing on TVB.
-Of the six roles, Paris Yiu from Lives of Omission garnered the most attention.
-Kate was awarded a My Favourite TVB Female TV Character award from the StarHub TVB Awards, nominations in the Best Actress and Favourite Female Character categories for the TVB Anniversary Awards 2011, as well as a nomination for Outstanding Actress in Television by the Ming Pao Anniversary Award.
+From 2009 to 2010, Tsui focused on film work, returning to television in 2011 with six dramas.
+Her role as Paris Yiu in Lives of Omission received significant attention, winning her the My Favourite TVB Female TV Character award at the StarHub TVB Awards, as well as nominations for Best Actress and Favourite Female Character at the 2011 TVB Anniversary Awards and Outstanding Actress in Television at the Ming Pao Anniversary Award.